GarlanLou/LF-GNSS/README.md

 # LF-GNSS

 **LF-GNSS: An Open-Sourced Deep Learning and Kalman Filter Integrated Framework for Satellite Positioning**

-*(The code is currently being organized and will be open-sourced immediately upon paper acceptance.)*
+## 📌 Introduction
+This repository hosts the official implementation of **LF-GNSS**, a deep learning and Kalman filter integrated framework for robust satellite positioning.
+Our paper has been accepted by **IEEE Transactions on Instrumentation and Measurement (IEEE T-IM)**.
+We are currently organizing the codebase and plan to **release the complete code within 2025**.